 Talent development professionals know the importance of being in the right company and the right position to flourish.
 Having the right skill sets in place, on your resume, and on your LinkedIn profile can make all the difference.
-But what skills are companies targeting for top L&D roles?
+But what skills are companies targeting for top learning and development (L&D) professionals and roles?

-There are more than 570 jobs currently posted on the ATD Job Bank, and more than 250 of them are for manager-level or higher positions that require specific skills.
-Using these job descriptions and filtering them through a number of word clouding software platforms, we came up with the top 10 skills for higher-level positions:
+There are more than 1730 jobs currently posted on the ATD Job Bank, and more than 700 of them are for manager-level or higher positions that require specific skills.
+Many of these roles are looking for advanced skills in instructional design and learning management systems or other learning technologies.
+But by using some of these job descriptions and filtering them through a number of word clouding software platforms, we came up with the top 10 learning and development skills for high-level positions.
+Some of these essential skills are more soft skills and others are hard or technical skills.
+Match up what you have to see if your training and development background has what it takes to reach the top:

 1. Project Management